Searching With Coveo

 Avoid building a search interface that issues more than one search query per actual user search.
 One user query should execute only one search call to the index, as additional queries would be more demanding and increase response time.

-If your response time issues seem to persist, contact Coveo Support for assistance and further investigation.
+If your response time issues seem to persist, contact Coveo Support for help and further investigation.